CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 g++ clamp_bench.cpp -lbenchmark -lpthread -O0 -o clamp
 ```

+For more detail about the GCC optimization flags, check out [this](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) link.

 ### Clamp w/ Vectors

 This implementation of our clamp function uses a for loop to clamp the vectors from an input vector, and store the results into an output vector.